SUBMISSIONS ARE CLOSED.

 What is the timeline for the award?

-Closing date for nominations: 19th January 2023.
+Closing date for nominations: 3rd March 2025

-Shortlist to be announced: April/May 2023
+Shortlist to be announced: July 2025

-Winner to be announced at an award ceremony in London in July 2023.
+Winner to be announced at an award ceremony in London in October 2025.

 What is the Prize?